htool/vhfinfo/HELP.md

 - Berth - non marina area where berth request by VHF is required or possible
 - Area - non VTS larger area

-## Other work based on the data seen here
+## Related work
-The VHFinfo project was started to be able to 'see' nearby VHF VTS areas, bridge and lock information using [SignalK](https://www.signalk.org/).
+The VHFinfo project was started to be able to 'see' nearby VHF VTS areas, bridge and lock information using [SignalK](https://signalk.org/).

 For example like this:
 ![](documentation/pictures/vhfinfo.png)